ropensci/mapmetadata/README.md

 <img src="https://raw.githubusercontent.com/aim-rsf/mapmetadata/main/inst/outputs/BAR_360_NationalCommunityChildHealthDatabase(NCCHD)_2024-12-19-18-07-22.png" alt="example bar plot showing number of variables for each table alongside counts of whether variables have missing descriptions">

 If you continue, the function will ask you to pick a table in the dataset.
 In demo mode, the function processes only the first 20 variables from the selected table.
 Follow the on-screen instructions, and categorise variables into research domains, using the Plot tab as your reference.
 The demo will simplify domains for ease of use; in a real scenario, you can define more specific domains.
-For more tip on these mapping steps, see [mapmetadata tutorial](https://aim-rsf.github.io/mapmetadata/articles/mapmetadata.html) page on the package website.
+For more tips on these mapping steps, see the [mapmetadata tutorial](https://aim-rsf.github.io/mapmetadata/articles/mapmetadata.html) page on the package website.

 ## Using a custom metadata input (recommended)